mizutanilab/RecView/README.md

       <LI>Click 'Show image' below.
 In seconds, a cross section of an aluminum wire with a square-wave pattern carved on its surface will be shown.</LI>
     </UL><br>
   <LI><b>Does RecView make network connections?</b></LI>
-      Never.
+      No, never.
 However, remote folders such as workgroup PCs are searched when you open files.
 It's probably one of default functions of Windows OS depending on your environment.
 </OL>

 ## Contact